If you’re serious about growing cannabis you need to use a greenhouse. It’s one of the smartest moves a novice grower can make.

 Known for being Bob Marley’s favorite strain, Lambs Breath boasts an energetic high full of creativity and focus.

-Lambs Breath is nearly all sativa with it being 85% sativa and 15% indica and rocks a very potent THC percentage of 19%.
+Lambs Breath is nearly all Sativa with it being 85% Sativa and 15% indica and rocks a very potent THC percentage of 19%.
 It’s called Lambs Breath because it has a skunky, yet cheesy, smell that can be very potent at first.
 However, smoking is a completely different story.
-Users often say it’s a creamy and sweet smoke which is enjoyable to inhale.
+Users often say it’s a creamy and sweet smoke that is enjoyable to inhale.
 Nothing like the first whiff.

 Growing this strain is easy and recommended for beginners with a greenhouse.
 It only takes 8 weeks for it to flower making it perfect for indoor or greenhouse cultivation.
 You can expect about 2 ounces for every square foot of plant.
 Great for those looking for high yield strains!
 This Lambs Breath strain is sold via Crop King Seeds who is very popular in the seed bank market, check out our in-depth review of Crop King Seeds!